Why is my AWS Glue job failing with the error "Exit status: -100. Diagnostics: Container released on a *lost* node"?

 My AWS Glue 1.0 or 0.9 job failed with the following error: "Exit status: -100.
 Diagnostics: Container released on a *lost* node."

-If your data source is JDBC, see My AWS Glue job fails with lost nodes while migrating a large dataset from Amazon RDS to Amazon S3.
+If your data source is JDBC, see Why does my AWS Glue job fail with lost nodes when I migrate a large data set from Amazon RDS to Amazon S3?
 If your data source is Amazon Simple Storage Service (Amazon S3), use one or more of the following methods to resolve lost node errors.

 Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.